mmanav02/ConnectIN_LinkedinAssist/README.md

   - Asks for your permission before taking action
   - Either sends your message or connection request based on what Streaml requests
   - For messages: finds and clicks the Message button, types your message, and sends it
-  - For connections: clicks Connect, adds your note, and sends the request
+  - For connections with notes: clicks Connect, adds your note, and sends the request
+  - For connections without notes: clicks Connect and sends the request directly

 ## Privacy & Permissions

 We keep it minimal and focused:

-- **tabs, scripting, activeTab**: Needed to open profile pages and send messages/requests
+- **tabs, scripting, activeTab**: Needed to open LinkedIn profile pages and send messages/requests
 - **storage**: Saves your mode preference and default message
-- **LinkedIn & X only**: The extension only works on `linkedin.com` and `x.com` - no other sites
+- **LinkedIn only**: The extension only works on `linkedin.com` - no other sites

 ## Why This Exists

-Social media outreach can be time-consuming and repetitive.
+LinkedIn networking can be time-consuming and repetitive.
 ConnectIN is here to help you:
-- Save time on routine networking
+- Save time on routine LinkedIn networking
 - Keep your outreach organized
 - Stay in control of your messaging and connection requests
 - Work seamlessly with Streaml